 - Only buy companies you understand

-By researching company fundamentals and being patient, Buffett's company has been very successful at "finding needles in the haystack" and outperforming the overall stock market.
-This process takes a lot of time, energy and patience to achieve success.
-Unless you are an investment professional, it is generally not worth the time and effort to try and beat the market using these techniques.
-Buffett and Munger are long term investors, and once they find a company to buy, they hold it forever unless there is a fundamental change in management or competitive advantage.
+By researching company fundamentals and being patient, Buffett's company has been very successful at "finding needles in the haystack" and outperforming the overall stock market over certain time periods.
+This process takes a lot of energy, time and patience to achieve success.
+Unless you are an investment professional, it is generally not worth the time and effort to try and outsmart the market when you can invest in a low-cost total stock market index fund and get the market return.
+Buffett and Munger are long-term investors, and once they find a company to buy, they hold it forever unless there is a fundamental change in management or competitive advantage.

 From 1999 to 2002, I dabbled in some individual stocks, including an IPO (Initial Public Offering) and other stocks I thought might do well.
-I bought these companies because I liked them, not because I studied their upcoming plans or management.
+I bought these companies because I liked them, not because I had a plan or studied their upcoming plans or management.
 I made a little money in the beginning, however I held onto the losers until 2002 when I decided to give up on individual stocks and sold them for a loss.
-My mutual funds were performing so much better with much less effort.
+My mutual funds were performing so much better with far less effort.

 What caught me by surprise was how I was unable to sleep and how much I worried about the outcome.
 By this time, I had a sizable IRA after rolling over 401k's from four different jobs over 20 years.
 I had only risked $500 on American Airlines and that was many times smaller than my IRA invested in index funds.
 I guess it was knowing that my entire $500 was at risk if American Airlines would file for bankruptcy again.
 If I ever buy another individual stock again, I hope I handle it better.